ekinbulut/cracking-the-code-interview-notes/Notes/LinkedList.md

 # Linked List

+### Notes

 * The benefit of a linked list is that it can add and remove items from the begining of the list in constant time.
 * A linked list does not provide constant time access to the elements.

+### The Runner Technique
+* Means that you iterate through the list and keep track of the previous node.

+### Recursive Problem Solving

+* If you are having trouble solving a linked list problem, you may want to look at the recursive solution.

 Sample:
 ```c#